We found 7 internists who accept Blue Advantage near Irving, TX.

-Dr. Catherine Okoronkwo practices general internal medicine in Irving, TX.
-She is rated 1.0 stars out of 5 by her patients.
-Dr. Okoronkwo honors Aetna EPO, Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and more.
-She attended medical school at Columbia University, College of Physicians and Surgeons and the University of Nigeria Faculty of Medical Sciences.
+Dr. Catherine Okoronkwo specializes in general internal medicine.
+Patient ratings for Dr. Okoronkwo average 1.0 stars out of 5.
+Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze are among the insurance carriers that Dr. Okoronkwo accepts.
+She studied medicine at Columbia University, College of Physicians and Surgeons and the University of Nigeria Faculty of Medical Sciences.

-Dr. Myrna Carag-West's specialty is general internal medicine.
-She attended medical school at Far Eastern University, Nicanor Reyes Medical Foundation.
-Her patients gave her an average rating of 2.0 out of 5 stars.
-Dr. Carag-West accepts Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, as well as other insurance carriers.
+Dr. Myrna Carag-West specializes in general internal medicine.
+Dr. Carag-West studied medicine at Far Eastern University, Nicanor Reyes Medical Foundation.
+Patient ratings for Dr. Carag-West average 2.0 stars out of 5.
+She is an in-network provider for Aetna EPO, Blue Cross/Blue Shield, and Blue Cross Blue Shield Bronze, in addition to other insurance carriers.

 Conditions / Treatments